Get insider access

 Good value: Yes

-The last of the three VRR formats we check is NVIDIA's G-SYNC, and we use our RTX 3070 PC for this.
+The last of the three VRR formats we check is NVIDIA's G-SYNC, and we use our NVIDIA RTX graphics card for this.
 G-SYNC support is rarer on TVs than on monitors, and TVs with G-SYNC are only certified to be G-SYNC compatible instead of native G-SYNC.
-Still, G-SYNC compatible works like native G-SYNC support on TVs, but it doesn't have a few features.
+Still, G-SYNC-compatible works like native G-SYNC support on TVs, with a more restricted set of features.

-We check for G-SYNC compatibility by opening the NVIDIA Control Panel on the RTX 3070 PC.
-We know it supports G-SYNC when there's a 'Set up G-SYNC' option in the left-hand side column.
+We check for G-SYNC compatibility by opening the NVIDIA Control Panel on the RTX PC.
+We know it supports G-SYNC when there's a 'Set up G-SYNC' option in the left-hand-side column.

 VRR Maximum